 Hell, not what we expected.
 Sacred cave or not, it was a mission into an abyss known as the Baishiya Karst Cave ( 白石崖溶洞 ).

-Today, the cave remains a place of meditation for monks and Tibetan reverence and according to legend, Baishiya Cave is more than 50 km long – reaching to Qinghai Province.
+Today, the cave remains a place of meditation for monks and Tibetan reverence and, according to legend, Baishiya Cave is over 50 km long – reaching to Qinghai Province.

-Anyway, ancient and sacred or not, I didn’t go in much deeper than 100 meters – pictures above – before it descended into tiny darkness (not wanting to trash my hand-held DSLR camera – no bag with me; I wasn’t prepared.
-Didn’t even have my head lamp.
-Duh! ?).
+Anyway, ancient and sacred or not, I didn’t go in much deeper than 100 meters – pictures above – before it descended into tiny darkness (not wanting to trash my hand-held DSLR camera – no bag with me; I wasn’t prepared).

-Wei said, it wasn’t worth it, in spite of a monk explaining what this or that rock formation – may have – resembled. (*2)
+Wei said it wasn’t worth it, despite a monk explaining what this or that rock formation – may have – resembled. (*2)

 (*1) – Documented on a video she posted on Chinese social media.
 (The goat had colored ribbons tied to it; apparently it was gifted from a villager to the monastery.
-Now, it was to be untouched – not eaten, be allowed to life a long and happy life.)
+Now, it was to be untouched – not eaten, to be allowed to live a long and happy life.)